Adoptions With Love Blog

 Throughout much of the U.S., trigger bans and pre-Roe bans are becoming law.
 Some of these states swiftly put abortion bans into place, some are continuing to debate proposed legislation to ban abortion, while others are upholding the right – and protecting the right – to abortion.
 This has caused much confusion for expectant mothers across the country.

-Here is a simplified list of the states wherein abortion is currently banned entirely or after six weeks:
+Here is a list of the states where abortion is currently banned entirely or after six weeks:

 • Arkansas